The following post is from Michelle of Mommy Misadventures: Android 101: Flavors of Android

-There’s no question that Apple’s iPhone and iPad are the iconic smartphone and tablet, but frugally-minded consumers have often found themselves priced out.
-Google’s open source source mobile operating system Android helped to open up the market to a plethora of new smartphones, and later tablets, that can fit just about any budget.
+There’s no question that Apple’s iPhone and iPad are the iconic smartphone and tablets, but frugally-minded consumers have often found themselves priced out.
+Google’s open-source mobile operating system Android helped to open up the market to a plethora of new smartphones, and later tablets, that can fit just about any budget.

 Here are some points to consider when shopping for an Android phone:

 Not All the Same